Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Pulsus paradoxus can happen when people have certain heart or lung diseases.
-It’s a paradox because it’s the opposite of what you’d expect to happen in the absence of heart or lung disease.
-(Blood pressure should increase with inhalation).
-It happens because of pressure changes in and around your heart.
+Pulsus paradoxus (pull-sus-pair-uh-dock-sus) happens because of pressure changes in and around your heart.
 These changes affect the filling of your heart chambers.

-Blood in your heart chambers goes to your lungs to pick up oxygen and then to your body to deliver oxygen-rich blood.
-If a disease or condition limits the amount of blood your heart can handle, that limits the amount of blood your body’s cells can receive.
+Blood in your heart chambers goes to your lungs to pick up oxygen.
+Then the blood goes to your body.
+A disease can limit the amount of blood your heart can handle.
+This limits how much blood your body’s cells can receive.

 How to measure pulsus paradoxus

-Using a manual blood pressure cuff, your healthcare provider will:
+Using a manual blood pressure cuff, your healthcare provider will follow these steps:

 • Inflate the cuff until they don’t hear pulse sounds with a stethoscope or ultrasound wand.
 They can also use a pulse oximetry monitor to find pulse sounds.

-• Deflate the cuff slowly (2 millimeters of mercury per second) and listen for a pulse.
+• Deflate the cuff slowly (2 mmHg per second) and listen for a pulse.

 • Deflate the cuff a little more.